CS 4476-A Computer Vision

 Course Description

-This course provides an introduction to computer vision including fundamentals of image formation, camera imaging geometry, feature detection and matching, stereo, motion estimation and tracking, image classification and scene understanding.
+This course provides an introduction to computer vision including fundamentals of image formation, camera imaging geometry, feature detection and matching, stereo, motion estimation, convolutional networks, image classification, segmentation, object detection, transformers, and 3D computer vision.
 We'll explore methods for depth recovery from stereo images, camera calibration, automated alignment, tracking, boundary detection, and recognition.
 We'll use both classical machine learning and deep learning to approach these problems.
-The focus of the course is to develop the intuitions and mathematics of the methods in lecture, and then to learn about the difference between theory and practice in the projects.
+The focus of the course is to develop the intuitions and mathematics of the methods in lecture, and then to implement substantial projects that resemble contemporary approaches to computer vision.

 Learning Objectives